priyanshu25bai11181-coder/DIGITAL-LITERACY-PROJECT/task-5-cybercrime/prevention-checklist.md

 # Stay Safe Online – Cybercrime Prevention Checklist

-As college students, it is important to stay aware of online threats and take preventive measures to protect personal and financial information.
-Below are some essential safety tips:
+We college students need to watch out for threats.
+Here are some safety tips to protect our money.

 ##  General Safety Tips

-- Use **strong and unique passwords** for all accounts
+* Use passwords for each account.

-- Enable **Two-Factor Authentication (2FA)** wherever possible
+* Turn on Two-Factor Authentication whenever you can.

-- Do not click on **suspicious links or unknown attachments**
+* Don't click on links or open attachments.

-- Always verify the **source of emails, messages, or calls** before responding
+* Always check who is sending you emails, messages or calls before you respond.

-- Keep your **software and apps updated** regularly
+* Keep your software and apps updated every now and then.

-- Avoid using **public Wi-Fi for sensitive transactions**
+* Don't use Wi-Fi for stuff like online banking.

 ##  Financial / UPI Safety Tips

-- Never share your **OTP, UPI PIN, or banking details** with anyone
+* Never share your OTP, UPI PIN or bank details with anyone.

-- Double-check the **receiver’s UPI ID** before making any payment
+* Always double-check the receivers UPI ID before you make a payment.

-- Do not scan **unknown QR codes** or accept random payment requests
+* Don't scan QR codes.
+Accept random payment requests.

-- Use only **trusted and official payment apps**
+* Use trusted payment apps for transactions.

 ##  Awareness & Responsibility

-- Be cautious while sharing **personal information on social media**
+* Be careful when you share stuff, on media.

-- Report any suspicious activity immediately
+* If you see any activity report it right away.

 ##  Reporting Cybercrime (India)

-- National Cyber Crime Portal: https://cybercrime.gov.in
+* National Cyber Crime Portal: https://cybercrime.gov.in

-- Helpline Number: **1930** (24x7 support)
+* Helpline Number: 1930 (24x7 support)

 ##  Note

-Being alert and responsible online can help prevent cybercrime and protect your digital identity.
+Being alert and responsible online can help prevent cybercrime and protect your identity.
+Stay safe online!